 Table \ref{table:multivariate_scenarios} summarizes the details of the setting.
-These three dimensional scenarios are visually displayed in the supplementary material.
+These three dimensional scenarios are visually displayed in Fig. \ref{FIG:scenario_example_3d}.

 Fig. \ref{FIG:multivariate_results} shows the simulation results.
 The BERET provides the best power in more complex dependency structures such as sine and double helix dependency.
 It outperforms the distance correlation test and the $d$-variable Hilbert-Schmidt independence criterion in at least five scenarios compared with each testing method separately.
 Moreover, our method provides stable results across the scenarios considered.
 It ranks at least third place in all scenarios.
 The mutual information test performs best in the highest number of scenarios.
 In linear and sine relationships, however, there is significant loss of power in the mutual information test compared with the proposed method.
 A point to notice is that our method provides additional insight.
 Other methods only provide test results of independence, but our method provides potential dependence structures as well as test results.
 The simulation results show that BERET provides competitive performance while providing a much clearer interpretation.